boldflight/BibleConverter/test_EPUB/output/Jonah.md

 ### The People of Nineveh Respond to Jonah’s Warning

-[1] The **Lord’**s message came to Jonah a second time, [2] “Go immediately to Nineveh, that large city, and proclaim to it the message that I tell you.”
+[1] The **Lord**'s message came to Jonah a second time, [2] “Go immediately to Nineveh, that large city, and proclaim to it the message that I tell you.”
-[3] So Jonah went immediately to Nineveh, in keeping with the **Lord’**s message.
+[3] So Jonah went immediately to Nineveh, in keeping with the **Lord**'s message.
 Now Nineveh was an enormous city —it required three days to walk through it!
 [4] Jonah began to enter the city by going one day’s walk, announcing, “At the end of forty days, Nineveh will be overthrown!”

 [5] The people of Nineveh believed in God, and they declared a fast and put on sackcloth, from the greatest to the least of them.